James Ferraro: Solo career

 In August 2017, Ferraro's multimedia art exhibition Extinction Renaissance premiered at the Loyal Gallery in Stockholm, Sweden.
 Ferraro also released a limited edition musical piece, 'Anthrospray: Music for Extinction Renaissance', on USB credit cards through the Loyal Gallery's website.
-On November 26th, 2017, Ferraro digitally released Troll, a five-track EP.
+On November 26, 2017, Ferraro digitally released Troll, a five-track EP.
 In February 2018, Ferraro officially premiered Plague, an opera with scenography by Nate Boyce, at the 2018 transmediale festival.
 The work starred German actor Christoph Schüchner as an "undead" Steve Jobs, "the surrogate of a deranged AI, a data mongrel comprised [sic] all our networked activity", and also featured chorales by PHØNIX16.
-On May 18, 2018, Ferraro digitally released Four Pieces for Mirai, an EP working as the first part of and the prologue to the ongoing 'body of work' and project of the same name.
-Ferraro was featured and interviewed on the 416th cover of The Wire, October 2018.
+On May 18, 2018, Ferraro digitally released Four Pieces for Mirai, an EP working as the first part of and the prologue to the project of the same name.
+Ferraro was featured and interviewed on the cover of the 416th issue of The Wire in October 2018.

+In 2025, Ferraro and Bladee's single-player virtual world project Sanctuary was unveiled through Microsoft and TBA Agency's generative artificial intelligence showcase Artifacts.